 Reasons for an apicoectomy

 Infected and inflamed soft tissue around the root of a tooth can be exceptionally painful and debilitating to the patient.
 The purpose of an apicoectomy is to eliminate the infection in the tissue and to ultimately preserve the function of the tooth and save it from extraction.
-An apicoectomy will rarely be considered by the dentist unless a prior root canal treatment has failed.
+An apicoectomy will rarely be considered unless a prior root canal treatment has failed.

 There are several reasons why an apicoectomy may be necessary:

 - Small Adjoining Root Branches – Roots are extremely complex and can contain many tiny branches.
 If these tiny branches cannot be cleaned and sealed when the root canal treatment is performed, inflammation can persist.

 - Blocked Root Canal – In some cases, the dentist is unable to effectively clean a root canal because it is blocked by a fractured file left behind from prior root canal treatment.
 Infection and debris can quickly affect adjacent teeth.